kbroman/ProgrammingNotes/linux_setup.md

       then when running `jupyter notebook`, can click "New" and the options are both "Python3" and "Julia1.1.1"

+64. Mouse acceleration (also want touchpad acceleration, but there doesn't seem to be a setting for it):

+    ```
+    gsettings list-keys org.gnome.desktop.peripherals.mouse
+    gsettings list-keys org.gnome.desktop.peripherals.touchpad
+    sudo gsettings get org.gnome.desktop.peripherals.mouse accel-profile
+    sudo gsettings set org.gnome.desktop.peripherals.mouse accel-profile 'adaptive'
+    ```

+    Can also change these settings with the gnome tweaks gui.

 ---

 - Install ccache and use for compiling R